 The coordinates are another step, along with recent announcements of China's intention to use law enforcement vessels, to defend its sovereignty claim, said Stephanie Kleine-Ahlbrandt, northeast Asia project director for the International Crisis Group.

-Ishihara said he was freezing the 1.4 billion yen ($18 million) donated toward his purchase plan for the islands and would only release the funds to the government once it was clear whether a port or other facilities would be built.
+In Tokyo, Gov. Ishihara said he would release 1.4 billion yen ($18 million) donated toward his islands purchase plan to the central government, but only once it was clear whether it would heed his calls to build a port or other facilities.

-He also suggested that Japan cooperate with the Philippines and Vietnam, which also have disputes with China in the South China Sea.
+He also suggested that Japan cooperate with the Philippines and Vietnam, which have their own territorial disputes with China in the South China Sea.

 "We shouldn't see this as an issue that only concerns Japan," he said.

 Foster reported from Tokyo.
-Associated Press writer Eric Talmadge in Tokyo contributed to this report.
+Associated Press writers Eric Talmadge in Tokyo, Matthew Pennington in Washington and Annie Huang in Taipei, Taiwan, contributed to this report.